HouzuoGuo/laitos/doc/Command-processor.md

 ## Tips
 Regarding password:
 - It must be at least 7 characters long.
-- Do not use space character in the password, or it might not be validated successfully during a command invocation.
-- Use a strong password that is hard to guess.
+Use a strong password that is hard to guess.
+- Feel free to use numbers, upper and lower case letters, but please refrain from using other special characters or space characters in the password.
 - All daemons capable of invoking app commands offer rate limit mechanism to reduce impact of brute-force password guessing.
 Pay special attention to the rate limit settings in individual daemon configuration.
-- For prevention of brute-force guessing of password via DDoS, each laitos daemon will execute a maximum of 1000 commands per second, regardless of their rate limit configuration.
+- For prevention of brute-force guessing of password via DDoS, laitos enforces a global limitation of maximum 1000 command executions per second, regardless of how many daemons are processing the app commands.
 - Incorrect password PIN entry does not result in an Email notification, however, the attempts are logged in warnings and can be inspected via
   [environment inspection](https://github.com/HouzuoGuo/laitos/wiki/%5BApp%5D-inspect-and-control-server-environment)
   or [program health report](https://github.com/HouzuoGuo/laitos/wiki/%5BWeb-service%5D-program-health-report).